What Does And Mean In French

 Q: Is it ever correct to start a sentence with "et" in French?

 A: While traditionally discouraged in formal writing, starting a sentence with "et" is increasingly common in informal contexts, particularly in spoken French.
-It can be used to create a sense of continuity or to emphasize a point.
-However, use it sparingly and with caution in formal settings.
+It can be used to create a sense of continuity or to underline a point.
+That said, use it sparingly and with caution in formal settings.

 Q: How do I avoid overusing "et"?